GetPageSpeed Extras

 sudo yum -y install perl-Class-Refresh

-Package downloads require an active GetPageSpeed subscription — one repository for perl-Class-Refresh and 3,000+ more packages across every maintained Enterprise Linux release.
+Package downloads require an active GetPageSpeed subscription — one repository for perl-Class-Refresh and thousands more packages for AlmaLinux, Rocky Linux, Oracle Linux and RHEL.

 Subscribe — from $10/mo